10kdavid/RPS/DEPLOY_NOW.md

 1. **Wallet Connection**: The "Connect Wallet" button should work properly
 2. **SOL Balance**: Your SOL balance should display correctly after connecting
-3. **Dropdown Menu**: Click on your balance to see the dropdown with options

-If you see any remaining issues, you can make additional changes and push to GitHub - Vercel will automatically redeploy.
+3. **Multiplayer Games**:
+   - Create a game in Blackjack or Minesweeper
+   - Copy the game link
+   - Open the link in another browser or incognito window
+   - Connect a different wallet
+   - Verify that both players can interact with the game

+## How to Use Multiplayer Features

+1. **Creating a Game**:
+   - Connect your wallet
+   - Go to any game page
+   - Click "Create Game" in the sidebar
+   - Copy the generated game link and share with a friend

+2. **Joining a Game**:
+   - Click on a game link you've received
+   - Connect your wallet
+   - You'll join the game automatically

+3. **Playing Together**:
+   - Players take turns making moves
+   - Game state is synchronized in real-time
+   - Results are shown to both players simultaneously

+For a more detailed guide, see [MULTIPLAYER_GUIDE.md](MULTIPLAYER_GUIDE.md)

 ## Sharing With Friends

-Once deployed, Vercel will give you a URL like: `https://your-project.vercel.app`

-Share this URL with your friends to play together.
-The multiplayer and invitation features will work as long as both players can access the internet.
+Share your Vercel app URL with friends to play together.
+Now the multiplayer and invitation features actually work - you can play games together in real-time!